exonum/exonum-doc/src/get-started/what-is-exonum.md

 # What Is Exonum

-Exonum is a blockchain framework that allows to build secure permissioned blockchain applications.
+Exonum is a blockchain framework that allows building secure permissioned blockchain applications.
 Like all software, Exonum comes with its own set of features and capabilities.
-This page outlines in which cases Exonum could be useful and points out the main differences between Exonum and other distributed ledger solutions.
+This page outlines the cases in which Exonum could be useful and points out the main differences between Exonum and other distributed ledger solutions.

 ## Why Blockchain

-In the terms of data management, blockchains provide [OLTP][wiki:oltp] capabilities;
+In terms of data management, blockchains provide [OLTP][wiki:oltp] capabilities.
-a blockchain processes transactions (which are quite similar to [transactions][wiki:tx] in ordinary database management systems) and changes the stored values correspondingly.
+A blockchain processes transactions, which are quite similar to [transactions][wiki:tx] in ordinary database management systems, and changes the stored values correspondingly.

-Compared to commonplace OLTP solutions, use of blockchain brings several distinctive advantages.
+Compared to commonplace OLTP solutions, the use of blockchain brings several distinctive advantages.

 ### Distribution

 Like distributed databases, such as Cassandra, MongoDB or MySQL Cluster, blockchains are replicated on multiple nodes.
-However, compared to ordinary distributed DBs, blockchains are resistant against much wider range of attacks:
+However, compared to ordinary distributed DBs, blockchains are resistant against a much wider range of attacks:

 - Blockchains are resistant against failures of any single node (or even multiple nodes at the same time).
 The threat model includes nodes being switched off,